 - This needs to be less than a ten minute (3-5 minutes) process.
 You get one chance at a first impression. - This is the final time and place to impress the teams with who is in charge of the match, and that your knowledge of the sport of wrestling will be unbiasly imparted during the evenings contest. - After inspecting the wrestling area, and talking with the team at the table, it is important to visit each team in the locker room to set down a few ground rules.
-This begins by asking the coach if his team is ready to wrestle tonight.
+This begins by asking the coach if his team is properly equipped and ready to wrestle.
 When the coach replies "yes", he is telling you his team is legal and ready to compete with regards to a few respects. - 1.
 Contestants are all wearing a legal under garment - 2.
 Any taping is legal and will allow normal legal holds & full range of motion - 3.
-Uniforms and shoes are legal; shoelaces are properly secured, with all eyelets laced. - 4.
-There is no pass on first offense for laces not be secured - 4.
-Headgear (may cross straps w/ ear holes open) and kneepads are legal (no loose knee pads) - 5.
-No tape on head gear or shoes - The pre-match instructions to the wrestlers / coaches prior to the start of the match may include, but not limited to the following; - o Remind the wrestlers they are to wrestle aggressively for six minutes, and work in the center circle. - o Remind all contestants of three basic commands "Center Action Contact" - Ask if there are any questions and wish the team good luck tonight. - It is recommended all referees start each wrestling season doing a better than average job with the explanations to the teams. - It is felt we make the end of the season easier for each other if we take the extra time at the beginning of the season. - o There are always a few new rules changes that need to be better explained, and there might be some questions that need to be cleared up.
+Uniforms and shoes are legal; shoelaces are properly secured, with all eyelets laced. - Secured: a zipper pouch, a Velcro flap or taped around the ankle. - 4.
+There is no pass on first offense for laces not be secured - 5.
+Headgear (may cross straps w/ ear holes open) and kneepads are legal (no loose knee pads) - 6.
+No tape on head gear or shoes - The pre-match instructions to the wrestlers / coaches prior to the start of the match may include, but not limited to the following; - o Remind the wrestlers they are to wrestle aggressively for six minutes, and work in the center circle. - o Remind all contestants of three basic commands "Center Action Contact" - Ask if there are any questions and wish the team good luck tonight. - It is recommended all referees start each wrestling season doing a better than average job with the explanations to the teams. - o It is felt we make the end of the season easier for each other if we take the extra time at the beginning of the season. - There are always a few new rules changes that need to be better explained, and there might be some questions that need to be cleared up.